by Harvey and Laurie Bluedorn. Copyright 1998.

 I determined long ago that if I waited for the perfect time to read aloud, I would be waiting forever.
 The reality is that, while children are small, you will have interruptions.
 The smaller the children and the larger the number of children, the more the interruptions.
 But motherhood is a continuous process of training these children.
 I have only a few years left before I have finished with my own brood.
 I hope that my sons and daughters will let me help with their broods.

 Here are some suggestions which may help.
-A three or four year old is old enough to be required to stay in one area — on a blanket or small rug, kept busy for half of an hour with Legos or some such toy.
+A three or four-year-old is old enough to be required to stay in one area — on a blanket or small rug, kept busy for half of an hour with Legos or some such toy.
 After this, switch his places and his toys and require him to play quietly for another fifteen minutes.
 By that time Mother will need a break from reading, so everyone can move on to the next thing on your schedule.
 Perhaps you could keep back some special toys just for read aloud times.
 If the child becomes noisy in his play, stop reading and gently remind him to "modulate your voice," as Laura Ingles Wilder’s mother used to say.
-At times you will need to use the switch.
 Whether we ever actually attain to the point of no interruptions, that is the goal toward which we strive, and it is the training process along the way which is the most important.
 Children remember how we mothers did things and sometimes why we did things, regardless of how often the perfect result was actually obtained.
 Mother was always gentle and kind in her training, because it was important to show respect by keeping quiet and not interrupting her so that everyone could listen.

 Contrary to the old saying, "the family which prays together, stays together," studies have shown that the family which only prays together — that is, worships together only at church — does not usually stay together.
 It is only the family which prays and studies the Bible together regularly as a family at home which stays together.
-The father should lead the family in prayer and Bible studies, morning and evening if possible.
-This will strengthen the father’s role as the accountable head and moral guide of the family.
-The mother teaches her children the proper role of submission to their parents by her example of submission to their father.
-Mothers are not to be the spiritual leaders of the family.
 With regular family worship, the mind is developed along spiritual and moral lines in a way which cannot be accomplished by Bible workbooks, private devotions, or regular church attendance.

 Do not let your child ignore God.
 God is the ultimate reason for why he is alive.
 When God speaks, He must always have the child’s attention.
 So do not indulge in frivolous Bible story books which degrade God’s word to entertaining comics or to nice little tales on the level of myths and fables.
 The standard must not be entertainment value, but faithfulness to God’s word.